jeff-yc-wong/jeff-yc-wong.github.io/essays/smart_question.md

 Overall, I learned that formating a question is really important in helping you get the answer that you need and not just some useless answer and that sometimes you might even find the answer to your question while formatting your question which then you won't even need to ask someone for help.
 Reading the requirement of asking a "smart" question helped me to really think before I ask which would definitely help in my future career because employers don't want someone who just consistently ask questions without trying to solve it first themselves.
 I also believe that by always trying to solve a problem first by myself will help me become a self-directed learner and I will learn faster this way because I am slowly absorbing the things that I find while searching for a solution to my question and even though they might not be the answers that I am looking for, it might still help in future problems which will help me become a more efficient programmer and one that learns at tremendous rate.

+<h2> Update (As of 12/18/29) </h2>
+After finishing ICS 314, this was definitely one of the hardest concept to master because I feel that as a Computer Science major, one of my biggest challenge is to convey my thoughts in idea into words that people understand, and one of the steps of asking a smart question is to provide my own thoughts in detail so that people can understand my problem, so that they can help me troubleshoot or find the bug in my program/solution.
+My goal for this is to ask more smart question in the near future.